The Unquiet House

 What is lurking in the corners of Mire House?
-This British Fantasy Award nominated work 'reads like a timeless classic of the genre' says the Guardian.
-Perfect for fans of Stephen King.
+Chilling atmospheric, this British Fantasy Award nominated work 'reads like a timeless classic of the genre' (Guardian) and is perfect for fans of Stephen King.

-It isn't long before Charlie Mitchell, grandson of the original owner, appears claiming that he wants to seek out his family.
+It isn't long before Charlie Mitchell, grandson of the original owner, appears, claiming he wants to seek out his family.
 But Emma suspects he's more interested in the house than his long-lost relations.

 And when she starts seeing ghostly figures, Emma begins to wonder: is Charlie trying to scare her away, or are there darker secrets lurking in the corners of Mire House?

-This British Fantasy Award nominated work 'reads like a timeless classic of the genre' - the Guardian.
+'Reads like a timeless classic of the genre' - Guardian

 Alison Littlewood is the author of A Cold Season, published by Jo Fletcher Books.
 The novel was selected for the Richard and Judy Book Club, where it was described as "perfect reading for a dark winter's night."
 Her most recent novel, The Hidden People, has recently been published to critical acclaim.

 Alison's short stories have been picked for Best British Horror 2015, The Best Horror of the Year and The Mammoth Book of Best New Horror anthologies, as well as The Best British Fantasy 2013 and The Mammoth Book of Best British Crime 10.
 She also won the 2014 Shirley Jackson Award for Short Fiction with her story The Dog's Home, published in The Spectral Book of Horror Stories.